Inland

 286 x 300 x

-less true just because they stick around and become embarrassing?
-A simple
+Are clichés less true just because they stick around and become

-crudely done, i.e. from the heart(!).
-Can you believe
+Romance.
+Straight forward, crudely done, i.e. from the heart(!).

 Blackboard (Raise Hell)